henricasanova/meteor_deploy_on_rhel6/README.md

 other files (_README_ and _star.json_).

 __Warning:__ Errors could be generated above regarding Npm packages that need to be installed manually.
-For instance, for the DataBET app, I had to do a "meteor npm install --save babel-runtime highcharts" and a "meteor npm install --save autoprefixer" but hand.
-The error messages actually tell you these commends that you should type.
+The error messages basically tell you what command to type to fix this (meteor npm install -save ...).

 The next step is to an an NMP install of the bundle, i.e., making NodeJS know about the Meteor app: